Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Georgie & Vektal

-I really enjoyed Ice Planet Barbarians when I read it all the way back in 2015.
-The premise was unique – a bunch of abducted human women crash landing on an alien planet in its neolithic period (hence the barbarian trope).
-The first book is a bit darker than the rest of the series, as the author was still playing with the overall tone she wanted to set for the world.
+I really enjoyed Ice Planet Barbarians when I read it back in 2015.
+The premise was unique – a bunch of abducted human women crash-landing on an alien planet in its neolithic period (hence the barbarian trope).
+The first book is a bit darker than the rest of the series, as the author still played with the overall tone she wanted to set for the world.
 Ice Planet Barbarians also differs from the rest of the series in that it leans more towards erotica smut than HEA erotica, meaning the emphasis is on sex at the expense of reality.
-A simpler way of differentiating between ‘erotica smut’ and ‘HEA erotica is that it’s more insta lust than insta love.
+A simpler way of differentiating between ‘erotica smut’ and ‘HEA erotica is that it’s more insta-lust than insta-love.

-There was also a nice survival plot happening, as we learn that the human women need to ingest a symbiotic parasite to breathe on the alien planet and Vektal’s tribe has suffered from a severe lack of women.
+There is also a nice survival plot, as we learn that human women need to ingest a symbiotic parasite to breathe on the alien planet, and Vektal’s tribe suffers from a severe lack of women.
 For a book that privileges the sexy times, I loved how the author spent the time fleshing out the world-building and creating some really interesting circumstances with the tribe.

-My only asterisks with Georgie and Vektal is that Ice Planet Barbarians is the only book I like either of the characters πŸ˜….
-Because Vektal is chief he makes a lot of decisions later on in the series that I find really annoying.
-And, Georgie gets it into her head that the only way to be the chief’s mate is to support him unequivocally – ever heard of groupthink?
+My only asterisk with Georgie and Vektal is that Ice Planet Barbarians is the only book I like either of the characters πŸ˜….
+Because Vektal is chief, he makes many decisions later on in the series that I find annoying.
+And Georgie gets it into her head that the only way to be the chief’s mate is to support him unequivocally – ever heard of groupthink?
 It’s helpful when leaders are exposed to different opinions and perspectives πŸ™„.
 Georgie is also judgmental in later books.
 Georgie is quite frustrating in the rest of the series because I don’t think she’s a good leader, but I digress.

 Ranking of Book: 17th of 20